-The burrowing owl is currently listed as a California Species of Special Concern.
+Burrowing owl is currently designated as a CDFW California Species of Special Concern.
 It is a grassland specialist distributed throughout western North America where it occupies open areas with short vegetation and bare ground within shrub, desert, and grassland environments.
-Burrowing owls use a wide variety of arid and semi-arid environments with well-drained, level to gently-sloping areas characterized by sparse vegetation and bare ground (Haug and Didiuk 1993; Dechant et al. 1999).
-Burrowing owls are dependent upon the presence of burrowing mammals (such as ground squirrels) whose burrows are used for roosting and nesting (Haug and Didiuk 1993).
+Burrowing owls use a wide variety of arid and semi-arid environments with level to gently-sloping areas characterized by open vegetation and bare ground.
+Burrowing owls rarely dig their own burrows and are instead dependent upon the presence of burrowing mammals (i.e., ground squirrels, coyotes, and badgers) whose burrows are often used for roosting and nesting.
 The presence or absence of colonial mammal burrows is often a major factor that limits the presence or absence of burrowing owls.
 Where mammal burrows are scarce, burrowing owls have been found occupying man-made cavities, such as buried and non-functioning drain pipes, stand-pipes, and dry culverts.
-Burrowing mammals may burrow beneath rocks and debris or large, heavy objects such as abandoned cars, concrete blocks, or concrete pads.
-They also require open vegetation allowing line-of-sight observation of the surrounding habitat to forage as well as watch for predators.
+They also require low growth or open vegetation allowing line-of-sight observation of the surrounding habitat to forage as well as watch for predators.
+In California, the burrowing owl breeding season extends from the beginning of February through the end of August.